Top 10 Cover Versions of Led Zeppelin’s Black Dog

 # 5 – Tony Levin

-The great Tony Levin formerly of King Crimson plays the entire vocal on bass.
-This one is nit to be missed.
+The great Tony Levin, formerly of King Crimson, plays the entire vocal on bass.
+This one is not to be missed.
 Tony Levin stands as one of the greatest bass players in all of classic rock history.
-Listen to the way he harmonies Robert Plant’s solo vocals line on the base.
-He is not just playing single notes, he is doing it in harmony.
+Listen to the way he harmonizes Robert Plant’s solo vocals line on the bass.
+He is not just playing single notes; he is doing it in harmony.
 Oh Yeah!

 # 4 – Ito Kurdhi feat Marina Sidik

 There is always room for a jazz version.
 This is simply chill and very original!
 This is one of our favorite Led Zeppelin covers of all time.
-Marina adds a killer rock and roll vocal over some really smooth jazz riffs by a great group.
+Marina adds a killer rock-and-roll vocal over some really smooth jazz riffs from a great group.

 # 3 – Beth Hart

 Beth Hart has always been one of our favorite rock and roll singers.
 She is easily one of the most underrated in the business.
-In 2021 she released a raging Led Zeppelin covers album entitled A Tribute To Led Zeppelin.
-This s by far the best Led Zeppelin tribute album we have ever heard., She smokes every single Led Zeppelin song she covers on the album.
-The band is extraordinary as they better be because they were backing up one killer vocalist.
+In 2021, she released a raging Led Zeppelin covers album entitled A Tribute To Led Zeppelin.
+This is by far the best Led Zeppelin tribute album we have ever heard.
+She smokes every single Led Zeppelin song she covers on the album.
+The band is extraordinary, as they better be, because they were backing up one killer vocalist.
 Listen to what she does with “Black Dog.”

 # 2 – Gov’t Mule and Ann Wilson

 Paying tribute to the live Led Zeppelin version with the instrumental introduction, Warren Haynes and his great band perform a flawless version of the Led Zeppelin song.
 At the helm is the lady who sings Robert Plant better than anyone else in rock and roll.
-It’s why she tied up the top 2 spot’s on our Top 10 Led Zeppelins’s “Black Dog,” Covers, songs list
+It’s why she tied up the top 2 spots on our Top 10 Led Zeppelin’s “Black Dog,” Covers, songs list

 # 1 – Heart

 Ann Wilson has sung Led Zeppelin’s “Black Dog” consistently for her entire career.
 There are so many versions of Heart performing the song that it was tough to choose the best one.
-We listened to many of them and liked the version that was released on the Dreamboat Annie Live album the best.
-The band is smoking, and Ann’s vocal is on fire.
+We listened to many of them and liked the version released on the Dreamboat Annie Live album best.
+The band is smoking, and Ann’s vocals are on fire.
 This one kills!

 DMCA.com Protection Status